Love on Canvas: How A Swiss Artist Came to Istanbul in the 80s

 Together with Yusuf she rented an apartment in Kuzguncuk and started to discover the city on the Bosporus through numerous excursions with the eyes of a curious artist.
 Especially her impressions about Istanbul´s architecture changed the style of her works in the course of the first years: In Switzerland she had received a classic art education and had also worked with traditional glass painting but now her art became more and more abstract.
 Ursula talks about market stands which were still covered with fabrics sewn together from different and varicoloured materials back then.
 “Such impressions were transformed to abstract paintings on the canvas.”

 However, what did it mean for a Swiss artist to come to Turkey in the 80s?
-Ursula remembers: “Then, there was a pretty closed art community, less impact from and just a few art galleries.”
-In contrast to , painting had just a few well-known representatives in Turkey and no sweeping tradition.
-The Turkish appreciation of art was limited to craft-work carpet weaving, fabrication of embroidery or the production of crockery.
-Even today it is an exception to put paintings on walls instead of religious messages, pictures or kilims.
+Ursula remembers: “Then, there was a pretty closed art community, less impact from Europe and just a few art galleries.”
+In contrast to Europe, painting had just a few well-known representatives in Turkey and no sweeping tradition.
+The Turkish appreciation of art was limited to craft-work like carpet weaving, fabrication of embroidery or the production of crockery.
+Even today it is an exception to put paintings on walls instead of religious messages, wedding pictures or kilims.

 Although Ursula´s colourful oil paintings aroused huge interest in the art scene of the 80s among “dark, more melancholic paintings”, as she describes, she and her husband could not afford their living only through art and the money put aside was hardly enough for one year.
 Therefore, they exhibited their works in Switzerland now and then.
 In answer to the question of why she has stayed in Istanbul and not returned to Switzerland, she says promptly and clearly: “Yusuf couldn’t stand living there.”